-A recipe that is vegan, gluten-free, refined sugar-free, pumpkin flavored, AND still delicious?
-It might sound too good to be true, but I am here to tell you that these Pumpkin Pie Truffles are all the above and more!
-With only 7 required ingredients, these “Better- Than-Halloween- Candy” treats are sure to be a hit all season long
+These Pumpkin Pie Truffles are vegan, gluten-free, grain-free, refined sugar-free, pumpkin flavored, AND delicious!
+It might sound too good to be true, but I am here to tell you that these 7 required ingredients no-bake pumpkin truffles are sure to be a hit all season long!

 How to Make Pumpkin Pie Truffles

 One thing I love about this recipe is that it doesn't require any complicated ingredients or kitchen gadgets.
 Plus, you don't even need an oven because these are a no-bake pumpkin dessert.

 All you have to do is add all of the ingredients to a blender and blend until smooth.
 Then, roll into balls, add to parchment paper, and place in the fridge to firm up.